Understanding Dynamic Human-Robot Proxemics in the Case of Four-Legged Canine-Inspired Robots: Introduction

-For the minimum, robots should maintain a safe working distance from nearby humans, and people should be aware to collaborate with robots outside the areas.
-These are hard limits for robots to work in any environment.
-Especially on those robots which may severely harm people like robotics arms or autonomous vehicles, many researchers like Safeea \cite{safeea2017minimum} and Camara \cite{camara2020space} have proposed methods to keep this baseline in interaction secured.
-Although physical safety is required, it is not enough for their integration into social spaces.
-People might perceive the robots as threatening and undisciplined figures, or even obstacles, if they are not abiding by the physical and psychological distancing rules of humans \cite{mumm2011human}.
-The space people maintain between themselves (interpersonal distance) is an important social cue.
-It reflects a certain degree of desired intimacy or dislikes.
-The proxemic distance from the robot will therefore carry social information.
-To remain a friendly and reliable figure, robot designers should follow the societal psychological and physical norms of humans.
+At a minimum, robots must maintain a safe operational distance from humans, and human collaborators must be aware of and respect designated robot operation zones.
+These safety considerations are foundational, particularly for robots that pose a higher risk of harm, such as robotic arms or autonomous vehicles.
+Several researchers, including Safeea \cite{safeea2017minimum} and Camara \cite{camara2020space}, have proposed methodologies to secure these baseline interactions.
+However, while physical safety is a critical concern, it is insufficient on its own for the successful integration of robots into social settings.
+If robots fail to adhere to human norms regarding physical and psychological distancing, they may be perceived as threatening or disruptive \cite{mumm2011human}.
+The interpersonal distance maintained between humans is a key social signal that conveys levels of intimacy or discomfort, and the proxemic distance maintained by robots will similarly carry social implications.
+Therefore, to ensure that robots are perceived as friendly and reliable, it is essential to design them in accordance with societal psychological and physical norms.

-Distance has been the main focus of proxemic research in both human-human and human-robot scenarios.
-Takayama \cite{takayama2009influences} investigated the static distance humans acquire to infer people's preferred distance in face-to-face human-robot interaction cases.
-Koay \cite{koay2014social} looked into the likability of the robot's orientation and small signaling when doing home service.
-Hirota examined the emotion of participants when controlling robots at different speed levels and different moves \cite{hirota2012mascot}, to check the proxemic results brought by the factor of mobility of the robot.
-Bretin \cite{bretin2022co} recruited participants to walk through a flying drone in VR to check the personal distances they kept from drones at different heights.
+Proxemic research, which has traditionally focused on human-human interactions, has increasingly been applied to human-robot scenarios.
+Takayama \cite{takayama2009influences} investigated the static distances preferred by humans in face-to-face human-robot interactions.
+Koay \cite{koay2014social} explored the influence of a robot’s orientation and subtle cues on its perceived likability in domestic settings.
+Hirota \cite{hirota2012mascot} examined the emotional responses of participants to robots moving at varying speeds and with different motion patterns, assessing the impact of mobility on proxemic outcomes.
+Bretin \cite{bretin2022co} conducted studies on personal distances maintained by participants when encountering drones in virtual reality, focusing on the influence of drone height.

+Despite extensive research on traditional robotic systems, there has been limited investigation into quadruped robots, which represent a distinct category with superior vertical mobility compared to wheeled robots and a more lifelike appearance than humanoids or robotic arms.